deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-When this value is set, deepflow-agent will use this IP to access the control plane port of deepflow-server, which is usually used when deepflow-server uses an external load balancer.
+When this value is set, deepflow-agent will use this IP to access the control plane port of deepflow-server, otherwise, the server will use its own node IP as the control plane communication IP.
+This parameter is usually used when the server uses a load balancer or a virtual IP to provide services externally.

-### Controller Port {#global.communication.controller_port}
+### Controller Port {#global.communication.proxy_controller_port}

 **Tags**: